MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-createfilew.md

 <td width="60%">
 Enables subsequent open operations on a file or device to request write access.

-Otherwise, other processes cannot open the file or device if they request write access.
+Otherwise, no process can open the file or device if it requests write access.

 If this flag is not specified, but the file or device has been opened for write access or has a file mapping
          with write access, the function fails.